 Basilica of the Sacred Heart of Paris or the Sacred Heart has been placed in sixth position among the famous chronological sites in Paris and is the most famous religious centres.
 It is located at the summit of the butte Montmartre and was planned by Paul Abadie in 1875 to 1914.
 The basilica complex comprises a garden for meditation, with a spout.
 The top of the dome is open to sightseers and affords a stunning panoramic sight of the city of Paris, which is mostly to the south of the basilica.

 The only existing building of the Capetian Royal Palace in the heart of Paris is none other than Sainte Chapelle.
 Including the Crown of Thorns, one of the most significant leftovers from medieval Christendom, it was custom-built by King Louis IX of France to house his gatherings of Passion Relics.
 One of the highest accomplishments from the era of Gothic Architecture, it was constructed sometime after 1239.

 8. The Invalides

 Officially popular as L’Hôtel national des Invalides (The National Residence of the Invalids), The Invalides was erected in between 1671 to 1676 by King Louis XIV for wounded homeless soldiers of its different wars.
-One of the most prestigious historical sites in Paris with the burial site of Napoleon, nowadays it also houses three museums – Army museum, “Plans-Reliefs” museum and Liberation Order museum.
+One of the most prestigious historical places in Paris with site of Napoleon’s remains, nowadays it also houses three museums – Army museum, “Plans-Reliefs” museum and Liberation Order museum.

 9. Palais Garnier